DanielBugelnig/cf_positioning_systems/README.md

    * Optitrack, a total of seven infrared cameras
    * Loco Positioning, a total of 8 anchors
 * #### Software
-   * cfc client
+   * cfc client (crazyflie)
-   * anchor configurator
+   * LPS configuration tool (loco)
-   * motive
+   * motive (optitrack)
-   * matlab
+   * matlab (evaluation)
-   * python
+   * python (execution)

-## Set up crazyflie and loco positioning system
-Follow the docuemntation on bitcraze.io to set up the crazyflie and the loco positioning system
+Follow the documentation on bitcraze.io to set up the crazyflie and the loco positioning system
 ### Crazyfly Setup
 https://www.bitcraze.io/documentation/tutorials/getting-started-with-crazyflie-2-x/
+Mount the loco_positioning deck to the bottom side of the crazyflie, on top place the marker_deck with one passive marker.
+### Positioning Systems
+For building up the flying environment, it is recommended to calibrate the two positioning systems to the same coordination system.
+Otherwise, an offset has to be calculated and has to take into account.
+#### Optitrack
+Set up the optitrack environment(https://docs.optitrack.com/quick-start-guides/quick-start-guide-getting-started) For this setup 7 cameras where used, which were mounted on a frame on the top of the room.
+Calibration file for used setup --> 'calibration/stored in setup files'

-### Loco Setup
+#### Loco Setup
-https://www.bitcraze.io/documentation/tutorials/getting-started-with-loco-positioning-system/
+To align the Loco System with Optitrack, use passive markers on the loco-anchors to get the exact position of the anchors.
+For the used environment, position data of the anchors can be found here.
+Follow the instructions of the documentation on bitcraze.io. https://www.bitcraze.io/documentation/tutorials/getting-started-with-loco-positioning-system/
 - Used Mode: TWR
+- To assign an ID (LPS configuration tool) to the anchors, it is recommended to use a VM, which is provided by bitcraze
+- Position data for anchors, aligned with Optitrack --> 'anchor file/stored in setup files'
+-
+If all steps are finished, make some manual test to make sure everything is set up correct.
+Connect the crazyflie with the cfc client and test out some positions with the crazyflie manually to test the loco system.
+Use the opitrack system to make sure the positioning data is similar.

+# Connect with Crazyflie by python
+Several python libraries have to be installed
+-